toverainc/willow/README.md

 Current supported features include:

 - Wake Word Engine.
 Say "Hi ESP" or "Alexa" (user selectable) and start talking!
 - Voice Activity Detection.
-When you stop talking it will stop recording and take action.
+When you stop talking it will stop listening and take action.
 - Support for Home Assistant!
 Simply configure Willow with your Home Assistant server address and access token.
+Backwards compatible with multiple releases.
 - Support for other platforms.
 As long as your configured endpoint can take an HTTP POST you can do anything with the speech output!
-- Good far-field performance.
+- Great far-field performance.
 We've tested wake and speech recognition from roughly 25 feet away in challenging environments with good results.
-- Good audio quality - Willow provides features such as automatic gain control, noise separation, etc.
+- Great audio quality - Willow provides features such as automatic gain control, acoustic echo cancellation, noise supression, blind source separation, etc.
 - Support for challenging Wi-Fi environments.
 Willow can (optionally) use audio compression to reduce airtime on 2.4 GHz Wi-Fi in cases where it's very busy.
 - LCD and touchscreen.
 The ESP BOX has color LCD and capacitive mult-point touchscreen.
 We support them with an initial user interface.
 - Completely on device speech command recognition and support for our (soon to be released) open source Willow Inference Server (Tovera hosted best-effort WIS provided).
 Configure up to 400 commands completely on device or self-host our (coming soon) inference server to transcribe any speech!